AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Background and Related Work

 As we noted earlier, there is no prior work on understanding volunteer moderators' workload of handling user appeals.
 Designing for contestability from the users' point of view, however, is an important area of research \cite{vaccaroContestabilityContentModeration2021a,vaccaroEndDayFacebook2020}.
 Moderation systems can frequently make incorrect decisions \cite{holpuch2015facebook,propublicaFacebooksSecret}, and it is crucial for users to be able to appeal individual decisions as incorrect moderation decisions can cause significant negative outcomes for users \cite{outDangerousTrend} and social media platforms \cite{levy2014facebook} alike.
 Facebook \cite{nprFacebookUpdates}, Instagram \cite{engadgetInstagramWill}, and Twitter \cite{techcrunchTwitterLets} all recently introduced or updated their processes for appealing content moderation decisions.
 However, these systems are subject to frequent criticism from the users \cite{myerswestCensoredSuspendedShadowbanned2018b,vaccaroEndDayFacebook2020}.
 For instance, most appeal systems do not provide a space for users to explain their behavior \cite{vaccaroEndDayFacebook2020}.
 Some users describe the appeal process as ``speaking into a void'' \cite{myerswestCensoredSuspendedShadowbanned2018b} for its lack of direct human interaction.

-\citet{vaccaroEndDayFacebook2020}, who explored alternate designs of appeal process, found that when users have the option to add an explanation to their appeal, they actively use that space to defend their behavior, share additional context, or even raise questions about moderation policies.
+Recently, researchers have started to explore alternate designs of appeal process. \citet{vaccaroEndDayFacebook2020} found that when users have the option to add an explanation to their appeal, they actively use that space to defend their behavior, share additional context, or even raise questions about moderation policies.
 Researchers have also argued for ``scaffolding the appeal'' \cite{vaccaroEndDayFacebook2020}, i.e., the appeal process should make clear what information moderators would consider, for instance by providing a structured form, because many users do not know what to say in their appeals or how to persuade the moderators \cite{vaccaroEndDayFacebook2020}.
-Furthermore, by laying out factors that are considered in the decision making, scaffolding can bring transparency to the process and reduce perceived inconsistencies in moderation decisions \cite{vaccaroContestabilityContentModeration2021a}.
+Furthermore, by laying out factors that are considered in the decision-making, scaffolding can bring transparency to the process and reduce perceived inconsistencies in moderation decisions \cite{vaccaroContestabilityContentModeration2021a}.
+At the same time, \citet{vaccaroEndDayFacebook2020}'s study did not find any differences in the subjects' fairness perceptions toward different appeal processes.
+However, it is worth noting that in their online experiment, participants were given hypothetical scenarios in which the participants’ written appeals could not change the final outcome---which remained undesirable for the user.
+Therefore, it is still worth evaluating alternative appeal processes in a real-world setting, especially as prior research has shown that moderation outcomes can impact people's satisfaction with the process \cite{pan2022comparing}.

 Prior work also notes that social media users considered communication, especially direct communication with human moderators, as one of the top three avenues for improving their abilities to contest content moderation decisions \cite{vaccaroContestabilityContentModeration2021a}.
 When writing their appeals, many users explicitly requested a human review \cite{vaccaroEndDayFacebook2020}.
+The requirement of a human review is becoming increasingly important as more decisions are taken via automated systems.
+Both scholarly and legal frameworks have underlined the importance of human review in their conceptualization of contestability \cite{lyons2021conceptualising, almada2019human}.
+For instance, \citet{sarra2020put} advocates for contestability in the form of dialectical exchanges between users and decision systems that allow users to ask questions and collect any additional information needed to contest their decisions.
+However, challenges still remain in terms of the scaling of human review while also tackling bias and decision fatigue \cite{lyons2021conceptualising}.